eclipse-iceoryx/iceoryx2/examples/cxx/service_types/README.md

 even though the publisher publishes on the same service, the `local_pubsub` process will not receive any messages since it is confined to the process.

-The IPC threadsafe subscriber example uses the service variant `ipc_threadsafe::Service`, which makes every port threadsafe and therefore can be shared between threads safely.
+The IPC threadsafe subscriber example uses the service type `ipc_threadsafe::Service`, which makes every port threadsafe and therefore can be shared between threads safely.
 To demonstrate this, we create another thread and loop in the main- and the background-thread for messages.